mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 **Add /etc/hosts cdh4 entry on your local system:**

-Add this to /etc/hosts
+Add the IP address from above to /etc/hosts `172.16.87.153   cdh4`
-`172.16.87.153   cdh4`

-You can now target `hdfs://cdh4:8020` in the XD shell and in /config/hadoop.properties
+You can now target `hdfs://cdh4:8020` in the XD shell and in _/config/hadoop.properties_

 ### Hortonworks Sandbox